UniForceMusic/php-duckdb-cli/README.md

 While not efficient, it's DuckDB..... it's gonna be fast regardless.

+# Integrations

+To integratie DuckDB more easily into existing projects, this library offers ready made integrations.

+Currently this integration offers an implementation for:
+- Sentience Database [Finished]
+- PDO / mysqli / SQLite3 [Work in progress]
+- Laravel [On the backlog]

 ## Tests

 To run the tests, run `composer test` in your console